 The hike starts at Paine Grande Refugio.
 To get to Paine Grande, you need to take a ferry across the brilliant turquoise colored Pehoe Lake from Pudeto.

+There is a bus from Puerto Natales to Pudeto, but the most convenient way to get there is to drive.
 We stayed the night before in the Rio Serrano area, so it was about a 40-minute drive to Pudeto.
+For a full guide to driving in Patagonia, read here.

 Ferry Pudeto – Paine Grande